andrefilipefmsilva/MLOps_Full_Deployment/README.md

 Project done as part of the Machine Learning Operations course at Nova IMS.

-There are some limitations due to time constraints, but overall this project shows the ability to implement modular code, and implement and end-to-end ML workflow pipeline following the best MLOps practices.
+There are some limitations due to time constraints, but overall this project shows the ability to implement modular code, and implement an end-to-end ML workflow pipeline following the best MLOps practices.

 Final work provided as was delivered.